pieroproietti/penguins-eggs/README.md

 * [sources](https://github.com/pieroproietti/penguins-krill)

 You can contact me at pieroproietti@gmail.com or [meet me](https://meet.jit.si/PenguinsEggsMeeting)

+# That's all Folks!
+No need other configurations, penguins-eggs are battery included or better, as in the real, life is inside! :-D

 ## Copyright and licenses
 Copyright (c) 2017, 2021 [Piero Proietti](https://penguins-eggs.net/about-me.html), dual licensed under the MIT or GPL Version 2 licenses.